 - Traceability.
 You only know coffee from super market by their country origin, and that’s it.
 But for specialty coffee, you will know the region which produced the coffee, and in many cases, even the farm that produced it.

 - Last but not least, support for local businesses.
 Specialty roasters are small businesses in your city, or even area.
 Buying from them means you support your local economy.
-Many roasters also have direct trade with the coffee farms, which means you will more directly support those famers.
+Many roasters also have direct trade with the coffee farms, which means you give more directly support those famers.
 Most farms that grow specialty coffee also follow practices regarding sustainability (and due to high price of specialty coffee, they can sustain their business with considerable smaller farms).
 If you care about sustainability and people likelihood, buying from roasters is a better way to support that.

 What to look for from Coffee roasters